Azure-Samples/openai-end-to-end-baseline/README.md

  <!-- az webapp deployment container config --enable-cd true --name "app-bagbytst27-pf" --resource-group "rg-bagbytst27"
 az webapp deployment container config --enable-cd true --name "app-aoaitst2-pf" --resource-group "rg-aoaiblarc-02"-->

-1. Modify the configuration setting in the App Service that has the chat ui and point it towards your deployed promptflow endpoint:
+1. Modify the configuration setting in the App Service that has the chat UI and point it to your deployed promptflow endpoint hosted in App Service instead of the managed online endpoint.

     ```azurecli
     UI_APP_SERVICE_NAME="app-$BASE_NAME"